bivas/rivi/README.md

 ## Rules Section

-Configure rules to be processed by the bot on each issue event
+Configure rules to be processed by the bot on each issue event.
+Each rule may have several actions.
 ### Structure

 ```yaml